 Time-honored textiles are the absolute easiest way to lend an air of history to your home.
 Consider options like French toile bedding, Chinese chinoiserie drapes and storied Portuguese azulejo tiles for the bathroom.
 Pattern shy?
 Start small with throw pillows and table linens.

 Diversify Your Art

 When framing your collection, look to mix and match materials (wood, gilt and white metal cohabitate surprisingly well) and try to mix actual art mediums, too (oil, watercolor, photographs, etc.) for a luxe, layered look.

 Use Ceiling Fixtures Generously

 Want to give a room instant class and dimension?
 Hang some stylish lighting from the ceiling.
-A chandelier over a dining table or in the hallway defines a space and adds timeless grandeur, no matter the template.
+A chandelier over a dining table, conversation area or hallway defines a space and adds timeless grandeur, no matter the template.

 A general rule of thumb: Have at least one antique piece in every room to anchor it.
-And if you’re working with an otherwise characterless space, consider amping up that number (think a vintage rug and old farmhouse table paired with modern chairs).
+And if you’re working with an otherwise characterless space, consider amping up that number (think a vintage rug and old farmhouse table).